Jubilee (1978 film): Plot

 Queen Elizabeth I is transported forward in time to the film's present day by the occultist John Dee, who commands the spirit guide Ariel (a character from William Shakespeare's The Tempest to bring them there.
 Elizabeth arrives in the shattered Britain of the 1970s and moves through the social and physical decay of the city, observing the sporadic activities of a group of aimless nihilists – mostly young women, including Amyl Nitrate, Bod, Chaos, Crabs and Mad.

 An early scene, set in a squat, introduces the audience to this group of characters and also to Sphinx and Angel, two incestuous bisexual brothers.
 Amyl Nitrate instructs a group of young women about history – in so doing, valorising the violent criminal activity of Myra Hindley – before reminiscing about her time as a ballet dancer.
 Bod, a sex-hating anarchist, has just strangled and killed Queen Elizabeth II, stealing her crown in an arbitrary street robbery.

 From there, the group move on to a café, where Crabs picks up a young musician called Kid, Mad tears up some postcards, and Bod attacks a waitress with a bottle of tomato sauce.
 Bod contacts impresario Borgia Ginz.
 On meeting Ginz, however, she is surprised to find Amyl performing a pastiche of "Rule Britannia".
 Sphinx and Angel establish a relationship with Viv, a young former artist, whom they take to meet Max, an ex-soldier.
 In exchange for sexual favours, Crabs takes Kid to see Ginz, who auditions Kid's band and signs them up under the name "Scum".
-Sphinx and Angel try to talk Kid out of this, but he just laughs at their lecturing.
+Sphinx and Angel try to talk Kid out of this claiming that Ginz will just reduce Kid and his music to a packaged commercial commodity, but he just laughs at their lecturing.
 Ginz is branching out into property management and has purchased "abandoned" properties such as Westminster Cathedral and Buckingham Palace, which are transformed into musical venues.